bnguyensn/super-app-25/README.md

 # AskOuija browser

-This application presents a new and interesting way to browse [r/AskOuija](https://reddit.com/r/askouija).
+This web app presents a new and interesting way to browse [r/AskOuija](https://reddit.com/r/askouija).

 ## Development